0xUvaish/OS-Implementation/README.md

+Lab 4: Implementation of Multilevel Queue Scheduling Algorithm
+Aim: To get the idea of how logics for Multilevel Queue Scheduling is developed.
+a.
+MLQ (for same arrival time)

 Lab 5: Implementation of Synchronized Producer Consumer using Semaphores and Mutex
 Aim: To get the idea of how Semaphores and Mutex are used for synchronizing a critical section.
 a.
 PC Code with Semaphores and Mutex